MaelaGLG/Project-UrbaSante/app/README.md

 ## Usage Instructions

-Let’s take an example to explain how to use the tool.
-A user wants to know the forest cover indicator at the departmental level across metropolitan France.
+Let's take an example to explain how the mapping application works:

+1) A user wants to know the forest cover indicator at departmental level across mainland France.
+The user selects :
-The user selects:

--   Choose a determinant: Temperature
+* Choose a driver : Temperature

--   Choose an indicator: Forest Cover
+* Choose an indicator: Forest cover

--   Choose a scale: Department
+* Choose a scale: Department

-If a user wants to know the forest cover indicator at the municipal level in a department (e.g., Essonne) and then focus on a specific municipality (e.g., Palaiseau), they would select:
+2) A user wants to know the forest cover indicator at the local level (e.g. Palaiseau).
+The user therefore selects :

--   Choose a determinant: Temperature
+* Choose a driver : Temperature

--   Choose an indicator: Forest Cover
+* Choose an indicator: Forest cover

--   Choose a scale: Municipalities
+* Choose a scale: Communes

--   Choose department to visualize: Essonne
+* Choose a department to view: Essonne

--   Choose location: Palaiseau
+* Choose location: Palaiseau

+The map uses a colour gradient to represent the selected indicator at the chosen spatial resolution.
+The lowest values (in one of the seven possible ranges) are displayed in purple, and the highest values in yellow.

+Translated with DeepL.com (free version)